170 Pounds of Fighting Fury

 Top 15 Welterweights

-Belal "Remember the Name" Muhammad has earned a rock solid reputation as a competitor in the Welterweight Division.
+Belal "Remember the Name" Muhammad worked hard to earn his Champion status in the Welterweight Division, but relinquished his Title in May 2025 to Jack Della Maddalena.
 Born and raised in Chicago to Palestinian immigrants, Muhammad's fighting spirit was nurtured not just in the gyms, but also by the resilience his hardworking parents exemplified.

 Muhammad is a well-rounded fighter, with ever-improving striking and world class grappling.
-His MMA wrestling skills played a major role in his victory against Leon Edwards at UFC 304 in July 2024.
+His MMA wrestling skills played a major role in his Title shot victory against Leon Edwards at UFC 304 in July 2024.

-Belal has showcased exceptional consistency and endurance while climbing the ranks to become the Welterweight champion.
-Muhammad excels at pushing the pace and keeping the pressure on his opponents, which increases the intensity of each performance.
+Belal has showcased exceptional consistency and endurance while climbing the ranks and excels at pushing the pace and keeping the pressure on his opponents, which increases the intensity of each performance.

 #3 Welterweight - Shavkat Rakhmonov